 considered sponsored sessions.
 Sponsored sessions are required to fill out the Solution Providers CFP.

 Submissions are evaluated by the Content Committee, which comprises FS-ISAC members and staff.

-Notification of acceptance is 1 February 2019
+questions.
+Notification of acceptance is 30 January 2019.

 Submissions are evaluated by the Content Committee, consisting of FS-ISAC staff and member subject matter experts.